 Please enjoy this transcript of my second episode featuring Shay Carl, co-founder of Maker Studios, where he answers your questions.
-It was transcribed and therefore might contain a few typos.
-When episodes last 2+ hours, it’s difficult to catch some minor errors.
+Transcripts may contain a few typos—with some episodes lasting 2+ hours, it’s difficult to catch some minor errors.
 Enjoy!

 Listen to the episode here or by selecting any of the options below.

 DUE TO SOME HEADACHES IN THE PAST, PLEASE NOTE LEGAL CONDITIONS: